0xPolygonID/docs/docs/wallet/wallet-sdk/android-sdk/example-app.md

 description: Learn how to build an example app with the Android SDK.
 keywords:
   - docs
-  - polygon id
+  - optimism id
   - holder
   - android sdk
   - wallet sdk
 ---

-You can find an executable [example app](https://github.com/0xPolygonID/polygonid-android-sdk/tree/main/app) in the source with several calls to the SDK, which can guide you through your development.
+You can find an executable [example app](https://github.com/0xoptimismID/optimismid-android-sdk/tree/main/app) in the source with several calls to the SDK, which can guide you through your development.

 ## Initial Setup

-1. **Clone Repository**: Clone the [polygonid-android-sdk repository](https://github.com/0xPolygonID/polygonid-android-sdk.git).
+1. **Clone Repository**: Clone the [optimismid-android-sdk repository](https://github.com/0xoptimismID/optimismid-android-sdk.git).

 2. **Run the app**: